★★★★★ 5.0 (60 Reviews)

 Fixtures & Finishing

-Showerhead & hand wand install
+Showerhead and hand wand install

-Valve trim set
+Valve trim set and tested

-Drywall patch & paint
+Drywall patch and paint

 Final cleanup — move-in ready